 Some errors are the result of inexperience or improper training.
 Others may be a result of hubris or pure, unambiguous neglect.
 In all cases, having a lawyer on your side can help to ensure the cause is identified and all of those responsible are held to account.

-HOW OFTEN DOES PLASTIC SURGERY MALPRACTICE OCCUR?
+HOW OFTEN DOES PLASTIC SURGERY MALPRACTICE OCCUR IN AMERICA?

 Plastic surgery malpractice is extremely rare.
 A recent meta-analysis of cases has shown that fewer than one percent of plastic surgery procedures result in complications.
 However, there are millions of plastic surgery procedures performed in the United States each year, making even one percent far too many.